-- Provide assistance and guidance to go2HR on the development and implementation of the quality assurance program. - Approve and oversee go2HR's quality assurance program. - Audit the quality assurance program. - Provide information on the safety performance of certified companies.
+- Provide assistance and guidance to go2HR on the development and implementation of the quality assurance program. - Approve the audit tools. - Approve and oversee go2HR's quality assurance program. - Audit the quality assurance program. - Provide information on the safety performance of certified companies.